Polymer/polymer/README.md

 # Polymer 0.8 Preview

+Authors interested in learning the core concepts in 0.8 may be interested in our [primer](https://github.com/Polymer/polymer/blob/0.8-preview/PRIMER.md).

 ## From The Ground Up

 Let us begin this tale with a short stroll through the layers that Polymer is